-- 1. Modification of Payee.
-All payments to be made under the Agreement shall be made to BiolineRx Ltd. or any Third Party assignee of BioLineRx Ltd. permitted under Section 10.4 of the Agreement. - 2.
-Modification of Assignment.
-The last two sentences of Section 10.4 of the Agreement are hereby amended and restated as follows: - "BioLineRx Ltd. may assign its right to receive payments hereunder to a Third Party, in its sole discretion, provided that BioLineRx Ltd. provides Ikaria with prior written notice of the assignment and the name and address of the assignment and the name and rurther assign the right to receive payments hereunder without providing Ikaria with prior written notice of the assignment and the name and address of the assignee.
-Ikaria shall maintain a written record of any such assignments.
+1. Modification of Payee.
+All payments to be made under the Agreement shall be made to BiolineRx Ltd. or any Third Party assignee of BioLineRx Ltd. permitted under Section 10.4 of the Agreement.

+2. Modification of Assignment.
+The last two sentences of Section 10.4 of the Agreement are hereby amended and restated as follows:

+"BioLineRx Ltd. may assign its right to receive payments hereunder to a Third Party, in its sole discretion, provided that BioLineRx Ltd. provides Ikaria with prior written notice of the assignment and the name and address of the assignee.
+Any such Third Party assignee may not further assign the right to receive payments hereunder without providing Ikaria with prior written notice of the assignment and the name and address of the assignment and the name and address of the assignment.
 The parties intend that this Agreement shall be considered to be in "registered form" as defined in United States Treasury Regulations Section 5f.103-1(c).
 BiolineRx shall not otherwise be permitted to assign this Agreement, in whole or in part, without the prior written consent of Ikaria, which approval shall not be unreasonably withheld, conditioned, or delayed.
-Any assignment in contravention of this Section 10.4 shall be null and void." - 3.
-Ratification of Agreement.
+Any assignment in contravention of this Section 10.4 shall be null and void."

+3. Ratification of Agreement.
 Except as set forth in this Amendment, all of the other terms and conditions of the Agreement are hereby ratified and confirmed to be of full force and effect, and shall continue in full force and effect.
-This Amendment is hereby integrated into and made a part of the Agreement. - 4.
-Counterparts.
+This Amendment is hereby integrated into and made a part of the Agreement.

+4. Counterparts.
 This Amendment may be executed in two or more counterparts, each of which shall be effective as of the Amendment Effective Date, and all of which shall constitute one and the same instrument.
 Each such counterpart shall be deemed an original, and it shall not be necessary in making proof of this Amendment to produce or account for more than one such counterpart.